We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 In this post we'll take a look at those questions and provide some answers.

-Taking a few minutes now to consider these issues could save you a significant amount of time, money and stress down the road.
+Taking a few minutes now to consider these issues could save you time, money and stress down the road.

 Should I incorporate my business?